 A good security infrastructure should make sure the right information will be accessible only to the right people at any time using proper authentication, authorization and access control.

-The North American Electric Reliability Corporation (NERC) developed a suite of standards for Critical Infrastructure Protection (CIP).
-This suite includes nine different standards that cover various areas from physical security to electronic and cyber security.
-Its main purpose is to limit access and grant it only to authorized people, to secure connections and to log every access to an element in the system – while documenting any changes.
+North American Electric Reliability Corporation (NERC) developed a suite of standards for Critical Infrastructure Protection (CIP).
+This suite includes nine different standards that covers different areas from physical security to electronic and cyber security.
+Its main purpose is to limit access and grant it only to authorized people, to secure connections and to log every access to an element in the system while documenting any changes.

 A major requirement in a secure system is to make sure users can only access or modify the assets they are given permission to by a system administrator.
-This type of system can leverage a corporate-level access management system (such as MS Active Directory) and adopt it in a substation automation environment to grant granular access to the operators, system engineers and other users that need to access the devices in the system.
+Such a system can leverage a corporate level access management system like MS Active Directory and adopt it in a substation automation environment to grant granular access to the operators, system engineers and other users that need to access the devices in the system.

-A user management system should also log and timestamp every access to the system and make sure access privileges are revoked once a user leaves the company.
+A user management system should also log and timestamp every access to the system and make sure access privileges will be revoked once a user leaves the company.

-To eliminate travel time to a substation, utilities will use a remote access system that works in conjunction with user access management tools.
-The main drawback of a remote access system is that security may be compromised, especially when shared links such as cellular modems or internet connection are used to establish communication.
+To eliminate travel time to a substation, utilities prefer to use a remote access system that works in conjunction with user access management tools.
+The main drawback of a remote access system is that security may be compromised especially when shared links such as cellular modems or internet connection is used to establish such a communication.
 In addition to various encryption methods, a Virtual Private Network (VPN) can also be used to secure a communication link and to hide it from unauthorized users that may use the same shared connection.

-Digital devices are normally password-protected to prevent unauthorized people from accessing and modifying a device.
-Security standards require a device password to be routinely changed.
-Managing passwords on hundreds of devices cannot be done manually, so an automated system is required to keep track of password changes.
+Digital devices are normally password protected to prevent unauthorized people from accessing and modifying a device.
+Security standards require a device password to be changed routinely.
+Managing password on hundreds of devices cannot be done manually, so an automated system is required to can keep track of the password changes.

-A gateway firewall will block all communication ports, except those necessary for normal operation.
-The malware protection system on a gateway uses a whitelisting approach to constantly monitor the codes run on the gateway.
-Codes that are not digitally signed by a trusted source are blocked and gateway operation is halted if suspicious code is detected.
+A gateway firewall will block all communication ports except the ones which are necessary for its normal operation.
+The malware protection system on a gateway uses a whitelisting approach to constantly monitor the codes run on the gateway and to block codes that are not digitally signed by a trusted source and it halts the gateway operation if it detects any suspicious code.